ernestknurov/family-tree/README.md

 # family-tree
-UI tool for ddding, editing, storing and visualizing your family tree.
+UI tool for adding, editing, storing and visualizing your family tree.